Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 Article 10

 An innovation plan shall cover a period of between eight years and twelve years.
-When the competent authority is considering giving approval for a key research institute to continue operating beyond this period, in accordance with the provisions of Article 12, Paragraph 1, it shall take into consideration how the key research institute has operated and its achievements and an extension of between eight years and twelve years may be given for each successful application.
+When the competent authority is considering giving approval for a key research institute to continue operating beyond this period, in accordance with the provisions of Paragraph 1, Article 12, it shall take into consideration of the operating performance and achievement of the key research institute; once approved, each extension shall be eight years or more but shall not exceed twelve years.

 Article 11

-If the competent authority requires a national university to submit supplementary application documents, the period referred to in the preceding paragraph, during which an application is deliberated over, is calculated beginning from the day after the documents have been submitted.
+If the competent authority requires a national university to submit supplementary application documents, the period referred to in the preceding paragraph, during which an application is deliberated over, shall commence from the day after the submission of the complete documents.

-After the innovation plan has been considered and approved by the competent authority in accordance with Paragraph 1, related regulations for the key research institute shall be drawn up based on the content of the plan and after the regulations have been approved in accordance with the procedures set out in this Act, the national university shall submit a copy of the regulations to the competent authority for future reference.
+After the innovation plan has been approved by the competent authority in accordance with Paragraph 1, relevant regulations for the key research institute shall be drawn up based on the content of the plan; the national university shall submit the said regulations to the competent authority for reference upon ratification through the procedures stipulated in this Act.

 Article 12

-A key research institute shall put forward a report on its results before the innovation plan is due to come to an end, and it may put forward an application to subsequently continue operating at the same time.
+A key research institute shall put forward a report on its results before the innovation plan is due to come to an end, and it may simultaneously put forward an application to subsequently continue operating.
 After being deliberated over by the management committee and the supervisory committee, the report on its results shall be presented to the university council for it to deliberate over, and the national university shall submit the report to the competent authority six months before the innovation plan ends.
-The provisions of Article 8 and Article 9 and of the preceding article apply, mutatis mutandis, deliberations, and the associated review and approval procedures.
+The provisions of Article 8 and Article 9 and of the preceding article shall apply mutatis mutandis to the application, deliberation, and approval procedures for the institute's continued operation.

-The report on the results referred to in the preceding paragraph shall incorporate details of the handling of the implementation of the innovation plan and its results, improvement measures, and other matters that must be recorded.
+The report on the results referred to in the preceding paragraph shall incorporate details of the implementation performance of the innovation plan, measures for improvement, and other matters that must be recorded.

 Article 13